 It's an enjoyable walk to Aber Rhigian from the A487.
 Roadside parking is available on the verge at Grid Ref : SN039389.
 A narrow track with steep hedgebanks rich in wildflowers leads from here for about 200 yards to a junction where you turn left along a similar track for another 200 yards.
-Immediately before the gates to a house the path turns right into an area of ancient woodland, closely following a lively stream as it cascades down over rocks and boulders on its way to the sea.
+Immediately before the gates to a house the path turns right into an area of ancient woodland, closely following a lively stream down the Cwm Rhigian valley as it cascades over rocks and boulders on its way to the sea.
 Here a pool has formed behind the shingle.
 Alternative access to Aber Rhigian is along the coastal path from Newport.

 The beach consists of some dark sand bordered by rocks and cliffs, backed by a pebble bank which carries the coastal path.